 STEP 4: GATHER DESIGN INSPIRATION

-STEP 5: CREATE A LIST OF MUST-HAVES IN YOUR NEW HOME
+STEP 5: CREATE A LIST OF MUST HAVES IN YOUR NEW HOME

 Consider your lifestyle and what’s most important … do you need a large kitchen because you love to entertain?
 Do you have a large family and require at least three bathrooms?
 What rooms are most important to focus your square footage?
-Think about things you LOVE about your current home and things you do NOT love about your current home!

 STEP 6: CREATE A LIST OF QUESTIONS FOR YOUR BUILDER